Deniskinyua/customer-management-system-django/README.md

 >    6. Grant all privileges to the created user
 >       - `GRANT ALL PRIVILEGES ON DATABASE <database-name> to <preferred-user`:

->    7. Remember to uodate your .env file with the details created
+>    7. Remember to update your `.env` file with the details created

 ### Bulding the Project